TimCodes/TradeWithAI-/packages/server/src/modules/trading/INTEGRATION_GUIDE.md

 ## ✅ Status: COMPLETE

-The Trading Module is fully integrated into Alpha Arena and ready for use!
+The Trading Module is fully integrated into TradeWithAI and ready for use!

 ## 🎯 What Was Done